Christmas Cactus Vs Thanksgiving Cactus: The Different Types Of Holiday Cactus Explained

 The Easter cactus (Rhipsalidopsis gaertneri), or spring cactus, blooms later than both Thanksgiving and Christmas cacti, often producing flowers from March through May.

 It has smooth, rounded leaf edges with no notches and fibrous stems.
-However, teh Easter cactus' main attraction is its distinctive star-shaped flowers, which come in a variety of colors, including pink, red, and lavender.
-These blooms tend to open fully in the daylight and close at night, giving the plant a unique, responsive beauty.
+However, the Easter cactus' main attraction is its distinctive star-shaped flowers, which come in a variety of colors, including pink, red, and lavender.
+These beautiful blooms tend to open fully in the daylight and close at night.

 Holiday Cacti Care Tips